giorginolab/mdcath-utils/README.md

 # Helper functions for the mdCATH dataset

+This repository contains utility functions related to the mdCATH dataset described in the paper [mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics](https://arxiv.org/abs/2407.14794v1).
+The dataset files are available at https://huggingface.co/datasets/compsciencelab/mdCATH .

 ## Command-line conversion

-Converts an mdCATH h5 file to PDB and XTC.
+Converts an mdCATH h5 file to the corresponding PDB and XTC.

 #### Usage